DumbWareio/DumbDo/README.md

 # DumbBin

 A stupidly simple pastebin application that just works.
-No complex database, no unnecessary features - just items.
+No complex database, no unnecessary features - just stuff you paste in there.

 ![image](https://github.com/user-attachments/assets/a7857b13-db10-430f-af20-aedbf0d26023)